Belasco Theatre: After Belasco's death

+Guthrie McClintic, Katharine Cornell and Sidney Howard were photographed in Cornell's dressing room at the Belasco Theatre, studying Howard's play Alien Corn.
+Directed by McClintic, Cornell's production of the play opened February 20, 1933.

 David Belasco died in May 1931 after a long illness, and theatrical manager B. F. Roeder was appointed as the executor of Belasco's estate, continuing to operate the theater.
 That August, Katherine Cornell and her husband Guthrie McClintic signed a lease to operate the theater for two years.
 At the time, the theater was appraised at $800,000.
 McClintic directed Brief Moment, the first production to take place at the theater under Cornell's management.
 Cornell herself appeared in two productions: Lucrece (1932) and Alien Corn (1933).
 Cornell and McClintic had six productions total, including Criminal at Large (1932).
 Hazel Rice, whose husband was playwright Elmer Rice, purchased the Belasco in August 1934 for $330,000.
 She made minor alterations to the theater but generally found it in "good condition".
 Rice had two productions, Judgment Day (1934) and Between Two Worlds (1934), both of which were flops.
 The Belasco estate filed to foreclose upon the theater in February 1936 and reacquired the theater from Rice that March.